 Covid-19: Air India opens bookings today for domestic flights from May 25

-However, private carriers like IndiGo, Vistara and GoAir have not resumed bookings yet.
+Private carriers IndiGo, SpiceJet, AirAsia and Vistara have also resumed their bookings.

 National carrier Air India on Friday opened bookings from 12.30 pm onwards, days after the Ministry of Civil Aviation announced that some domestic flights will resume operations from May 25.
 All flights, domestic and international, were suspended in March, as India imposed a nationwide lockdown to limit the spread of the coronavirus.

-Note: Corrections and clarifications: This story has been edited to reflect that private carriers IndiGo, SpiceJet, AirAsia and Vistara have also reopened their flight bookings.